Paris Jackson

 Paris-Michael Katherine Jackson (born April 3, 1998) is an American model, actress, and singer.
-She is the second child and only daughter of Michael Jackson and Debbie Rowe.
+She is the second child and only daughter of Michael Jackson, and also of Jackson's second wife, Debbie Rowe.
 In 2020, Jackson signed a deal with Republic Records.
-Her first single, "Let Down", was released on October 29, 2020.
-Her debut album, Wilted, was released on November 18, 2020.
+Her debut album, Wilted, was released the same year.

 Life and career

 1998–2009: Early life

 Jackson was born on April 3, 1998, at Spaulding Pain Medical Clinic in Beverly Hills, California, and was named after the French capital city in which she was conceived.
 Her name also comes from a promise that her father, aunt La Toya, and Kathy Hilton made when they were younger that if they were to have a daughter, they would name her Paris.
 She is the middle child and only daughter of singer Michael Jackson and younger child of Debbie Rowe.
+Rowe is Jewish, which by extension makes Paris Jewish by birth according to Jewish law.
 She has one older brother named Michael Joseph Jackson, Jr. ("Prince") and one younger half-brother named Prince Michael Jackson II ("Bigi", formerly known as "Blanket").
 Paris was raised solely by her father, who received full custody rights following his and Rowe's divorce in 2000; Rowe had stated it was her intention and agreed upon with Michael that he would raise and have custody of the children.
-Reports alleged that the relationship was an "economic" transaction for Rowe while Jackson wanted a baby.
+Reports alleged that the relationship was an "economic" transaction for Rowe, as Jackson wanted a baby.
 She grew up at Neverland Ranch with her siblings.
 Her father made Elizabeth Taylor and Macaulay Culkin the godparents of her and her brother Prince.
 During her childhood, she and her siblings often wore masks during public outings with their father to hide their faces from the public and press.

-Paris's father unexpectedly died on June 25, 2009, leaving her and her siblings in the custody of their grandmother and cousin Tito Joe Jackson ("TJ") son of Tito Jackson.
-On July 7, 2009, during the televised memorial for Michael, then 11-year-old Jackson concluded the service saying "I just wanted to say, ever since I was born, Daddy has been the best father you could ever imagine" Consoled by her aunts, uncles and grandmother she continued "And I just wanted to say I love him so much," before she burst into tears and threw herself into aunt Janet Jackson's arms.
+When Jackson's father unexpectedly died on June 25, 2009, she and her siblings were taken into the care of their grandmother and their cousin Tito Joe Jackson ("TJ").
+On July 7, 2009, during the televised memorial for Michael, then 11-year-old Jackson concluded the service saying "I just wanted to say, ever since I was born, Daddy has been the best father you could ever imagine."
+Consoled by her aunts, uncles and grandmother she continued "And I just wanted to say I love him so much," before she burst into tears and threw herself into aunt Janet Jackson's arms.